graveolensa/thallassophrenomai/README.md

 thallassophrenomai
 ==================

-(exotic keyboard layouts) evdev and us files for karovd and poiuyt on ubuntu
+(exotic keyboard layouts) evdev.xml and us files for karovd and poiuyt on ubuntu